redox-os/book/src/porting-applications.md

 To investigate, you can do the following things:

 - Build with the `configure` template and see if it works (sometimes you need to use some flag or customize)
-- Search the Git repository of the program or library for `autogen.sh` and `configure.ac` files, it means that support for GNU Autotools is available, when some tarball is created, it comes with a `configure` file inside, this file doesn't exist on the Git repository and you need to create it by running the `autogen.sh` script.
+- Search the Git repository of the application or library for `autogen.sh` and `configure.ac` files, it means that support for GNU Autotools is available, when some tarball is created, it comes with a `configure` file inside, this file doesn't exist on the Git repository and you need to create it by running the `autogen.sh` script.
 - Sometimes these files are available but GNU Autotools is deprecated (because it's old), we recommend that you use the supported build system (CMake or Meson in most cases).

 #### Links